-How Christians deal with such a holiday can, in fact, hasten or slow down the return of Jesus.
-For this reason, it is invaluable that we as a worldwide community of those who follow the slain lamb, reassess how we approach Veterans Day.
-Christians need to love the troops and care for them in ways very different, and much more challenging than how the world expects.
-Christ followers are not just required to love American soldiers, but all soldiers, in every country.
+How Christians deal with such a holiday can hasten or slow down the return of Jesus.
+For this reason, it is invaluable that we, as a worldwide community of those who follow the slain lamb, reassess how we approach Veterans Day.
+Christians need to love the troops and care for them in ways very different and much more challenging than how the world expects.
+Christ-followers are not just required to love American soldiers, but all soldiers, in every country.

 Love The Troops

 We know more today than ever before about the wounds veterans carry in the aftermath of service.
-Despite the sometimes very severe, physical wounds veterans have to live with, it is not surprising that most often, their greatest challenges are not physical at all.
-It is their emotional, mental and spiritual trauma that relentlessly torments many veterans after their service and propels the epidemic of veteran suicides (over 20 a day), substance abuse, domestic violence and other injurious behaviors.
+Yet, despite the sometimes very severe physical wounds veterans have to live with, it is not surprising that most often, their most significant challenges are not physical at all.
+Instead, it is their emotional, mental, and spiritual trauma that relentlessly torments many veterans after their service and propels the epidemic of veteran suicides (over 20 a day), substance abuse, domestic violence, and other harmful behaviors.

 Truly I tell you, whatever you did for one of the least of these brothers and sisters of mine, you did for me.

-Loving veterans means to acknowledge the wounds they carry and walk alongside them on their path towards healing.
-The human brain does not know what to do with war, it cannot compute it.
-Humanity was designed for intimacy with Perfect Love (the creator, Jesus), so when we encounter the opposite (uncreation: horror, death, and tragedy), we lose ourself, our sanity.
+Loving veterans means acknowledging the wounds they carry and walking alongside them on their path towards healing.
+The human brain does not know what to do with war; it cannot compute it.
+Humanity was designed for intimacy with Perfect Love (the creator, Jesus), so when we encounter the opposite (uncreation: horror, death, and tragedy), we lose ourselves, our sanity.
 There is no healthy way to reconcile or justify war that will bring about healing.
-We cannot clean up the brutalities of war with words such as “sacrifice”, “service”, or “heroism”.
+We cannot clean up the brutalities of war with words such as “sacrifice,” “service,” or “heroism.”

 Support Only Some Troops?

 “God blesses America.”
-Almost every nation and tribe throughout history has shared the idolatrous assumption that it’s military victories were evidence of divine favor.
+Throughout history, almost every nation and tribe have shared the idolatrous assumption that its military victories were evidence of divine favor.
 This has been a staple of pagan religion from the start.
-From its earliest days, this same assumption has permeated American culture, it’s just that our tribal warrior god was called “Jesus”.
-The spirit of “us vs them” division is a primary tool of Satan.
+From its earliest days, this same assumption has permeated American culture; it’s just that our tribal warrior god was called “Jesus.”
+The spirit of “us vs. them” division is a primary tool of Satan.
 It deceives even Christians into killing other Christians as long as they are wearing a different uniform.

 “You have heard that it was said, ‘Love your neighbor and hate your enemy.’
 But I tell you, love your enemies and pray for those who persecute you, that you may be children of your Father in heaven.
 He causes his sun to rise on the evil and the good, and sends rain on the righteous and the unrighteous.

 The call of a Christian goes far beyond just “supporting the troops.”
-The most radical teaching of Jesus is that God’s people must love not only neighbor, but also enemy.
+The most radical teaching of Jesus is that God’s people must love not only neighbors but also enemies.
 This has incredible implications.
 This means Christians need to love all people.
 All people.
-Christians not only should love the troops of the nation they live in, but also the troops of all nations.
+Christians not only should love the troops of the nation they live in but also the troops of all nations.
 If this is true, how can it be done?

 You Are Not American

 How is an American supposed to love the military of an enemy nation?
-At first, this can seem like a very difficult proposition.
+At first, this can seem like a challenging proposition.
 An American loving an enemy soldier?
 The trouble comes from two lies that are inherently believed in the question.
-First, that you are an American and second, that any foreign solider is your enemy.
+First, that you are an American, and second, that any foreign soldier is your enemy.

-Scripture says that when we are “born again” we are born into a new citizenship in the Kingdom of God.
+Scripture says that when we are “born again,” we are born into a new citizenship in the Kingdom of God.
 The Kingdom of God is an actual nation with its own way of life, ethics, patriotism, history, and leader.
 It doesn’t allow for dual-citizenship.
-We are therefore foreigners, strangers, and exiles in the nation we live in (Hebrews 11:13; 1 Peter 1:17, 2:11).
-Those who live in America and who belong to Christ are no longer Americans (read more about this here).
-This first truth that helps us to love foreign soldiers leads into the second: they aren’t even our real enemies.
+Therefore, we are foreigners, strangers, and exiles in the nation we live in (Hebrews 11:13; 1 Peter 1:17, 2:11).
+Those who live in America and belong to Christ are no longer Americans (read more about this here).
+Scripture claims that America belongs to Satan.
+This first truth that helps us love foreign soldiers leads to the second: they aren’t even our real enemies.